 Freedom of expression is interpreted to include also symbolic acts expressing opinions.
-The criminal offence of "use of symbols of despotism" as specified in the Criminal Code sanctions persons who disseminate, use in front of a large audience or display in public a swastika, SS insignia, arrow cross, hammer and sickle, five-pointed red star, or any symbol depicting such signs.^[228] A person commits "defamation of national symbols" if he or she verbally insults or humiliates or otherwise dishonours the national anthem, flag or coat of arms of Hungary or the Holy Crown in front of a large audience.^[229] National symbols are the "constitutional symbols of the external and internal integrity" of the state and the country.
+The criminal offence of "use of symbols of despotism" as specified in the Criminal Code sanctions persons who disseminate, use in front of a large audience or display in public a swastika, SS insignia, arrow cross, hammer and sickle, five-pointed red star, or any symbol depicting such signs.
+230A person commits "defamation of national symbols" if he or she verbally insults or humiliates or otherwise dishonours the national anthem, flag or coat of arms of Hungary or the Holy Crown in front of a large audience.
+231 National symbols are the "constitutional symbols of the external and internal integrity" of the state and the country.
 Accordingly, the symbols of the expression of national sovereignty have to be afforded enhanced protection.
 Furthermore this rule protects also the dignity of the members of the nation, as the specified symbols, in addition to their above-mentioned official role, are also "tools to express belonging to the nation as a community".

 Taking account of historical circumstances, this dual expression of national identity merits more enhanced protection, as certain acts expressing belonging to the nation were severely restricted, and for certain periods, even forbidden, for decades in the past.
-The importance of symbols grew after the regime change and this has to be taken into account.^[230]
+The importance of symbols grew after the regime change and this has to be taken into account.232

 In Hungary, the protection of freedom of expression and the diversity of information are enshrined in the Fundamental Law.
 The regulation focuses on opinions on public affairs which enjoy wide freedom.
 However, the protection also covers opinions expressed on private affairs.
 In line with the principles established in Constitutional Court practice, expressions and acts not falling within the scope of freedom of expression are not afforded constitutional fundamental rights protection.
 However, those expressions and acts that are protected by that freedom are regarded as "speech" under the law, and the constitutionality of any restrictions on them has to be examined taking account of the content and the nature of the speech.
 The modern approach and constitutional practice relating to the freedom of expression that emerged in the last decade have led to a seminal change in the Hungarian legal system and, accordingly, to detailed regulation in line with European norms.
 The freedom of speech and the freedom of the press require not only inactivity, but also activity from the state.
 The significance of this is clearly demonstrated by the example of the press.
-While for traditional press, eliminating restrictions and sanctioning violations subsequently were enough, for electronic media, the role of the state is indispensable in allocating available frequency.
-Public service mass media also requires unique regulation.